rubythedev/rubythedev/README.md

 ---

 ### 🌱 What’s Next:
 I am continually working on new projects to expand my skill set, particularly in machine learning algorithms and business analytics.
-I seek opportunities to contribute to data-driven solutions and apply the knowledge gained from Colby College to create meaningful impact while eagerly exploring new ways to apply my skills.
+Currently, I am expanding my knowledge in HTML, CSS, and JavaScript by building websites, while also focusing on machine learning projects that integrate business intelligence.
+I am applying the skills I’ve learned in TripleTen to execute projects that inform business decisions.
+I plan on participating in more coding competitions to enhance my abilities and am eager to learn additional machine learning libraries, such as PyTorch, to further advance my expertise.

 ---

 ### 🚀 Let's Connect!

 Feel free to explore my work and reach out for collaboration or opportunities.
-I am currently seeking to join a company that shares my passion for automating processes through data science.
+I am currently seeking to join a company that shares my passion for automating processes through data science and applying business intelligence analytics to drive informed decision-making.
+With a strong foundation in data analysis, visualization, and business intelligence tools like Tableau and Power BI, I aim to help organizations unlock actionable insights and improve business performance through data-driven strategies.